loganwldn/tms/README.md

 - Python Requirements:
     - Flask - Python microservice for webserver.
     - flask-login - Login management for flask using browser sessions.
+    - pytest - Python package for easy testing of flask routes.